|WELCOME TO ST ARVANS COMMUNITY COUNCIL WEBSITE

 To view St Arvans Planning applications click here

 The agenda for the next council meeting will be posted on the noticeboards & website 3 working days before the meeting.
 The last Minutes of Community Council Meeting will also be displayed on the noticeboard & this link.
 Contact details for your councillors and clerk are pinned to the two boards and also on this site

-The local Annual Best Front Garden and Best Hanging Basket(s) competition was judged in June as well as the GAVO Best Kept Village Competition 2018.
-Results to come!
+The local Annual Best Front Garden and Best Hanging Basket(s)competition was judged in June and winners and highly commended will be notified.
+The report of the Gwent Association of Voluntary Organisation Best Kept Village Competition 2018 will be issued in due course.

 About St Arvans Ward - St. Arvans greets visitors, including many walkers and cyclists all the year round.
 Newcomers to the village from the south are welcomed by the Victorian drinking fountain and those from the north get beautiful views of the Severn estuary on a clear day.
 From Chepstow the Wye Valley Path threads its way through ancient woodland, passing near Piercefield House and offering a number of stunning viewpoints.